 Can you provide contact information for some of the couples you’ve recently worked with?

-A good band or DJ will be happy to share recent references, so don’t be afraid to ask.
+A good band or DJ will be happy to share recent references, so don’t be afraid to ask (you can also check out WeddingWire to read reviews from past clients).
 When you contact those couples, ask the following: What are your overall thoughts on the performance of the band or DJ?
 Did the band/DJ arrive on time?
 What was the personality of the bandleader/DJ on the dance floor?
-Did they take requests from guests and respond positively to your requests?
-Did the band/DJ play all of your special songs correctly and at the right time?
+Did they respond positively to song requests from guests?
+Did the band/DJ play all of your special wedding songs correctly and at the right time?
 Did they pronounce the names of everyone in the bridal party correctly?
 And, most importantly, did guests dance and have fun?

 Will you accept must-play and do-not-play lists?